Somebody Call 2014—This "Tumblr" Hair Trend Is Officially Back for Spring

 What's the difference between ombré and balayage?

 A little housekeeping before we proceed: Ombré hair is not synonymous with balayage.
 They're intertwined, yes, but they're not interchangeable.
 To put it simply, ombré hair is a look that involves fading from one shade to another.
-"All of the roots are one color, all of the ends are another color, and there's a transition in between," Smith explains.
+"All of the roots are one colour, all of the ends are another colour, and there's a transition in between," Smith explains.

 Why is ombré hair trending right now?